- State Medical & Osteopathic Boards and Licensure Verification (72)

 Interactive database to help you find a board-certified physician with specialties in the specific type of cancer expertise you're interested in, or types of oncology, tumors, etc. From the American Society of Clinical Oncology (cancer.net) ASCO website

-Site by the HHS Office of Inspector General allows consumer to search for a specific name of a person or business to see if they have been excluded from receiving payment from Medicare and Medicaid, due to license revocation, suspension or surrender; program-related fraud; patient abuse or neglect, and other reasons such as default on Health Education Assistance Loans.
+This fraud prevention site is by the HHS Office of Inspector General.
+It allows consumer to search for a specific name of a person or business to see if they have been excluded from receiving payment from Medicare and Medicaid, due to license revocation, suspension or surrender; program-related fraud; patient abuse or neglect, and other reasons such as default on Health Education Assistance Loans.
 Exclusions Database contains physicians, nurses, nursesí aides, hospital employees, pharmacists, nursing home operators and more.
 Thousands of listings

 Lists physicians who meet program requirements and high-quality care standards in Diabetes, Heart/Stroke and various other electronic record or Patient-Centered Medical Home programs.
 NCQA is National Committee for Quality Assurance, and is more commonly known as NCQA.
 Limited information on doctors - name, address, phone